VHDPlus/vhdplus-website/docs/ide_tools_import.md

 1. Right-click the project or a folder in the project explorer
 2. Click on "Import existing file/s"
 3. Set HDL Files as filter and select the VHDL file to import
-4. Now when you write `NewComponent` in your VHDP code, the VHDL Component should show up
+4. Now when you write `NewComponent` in your VHDP code, the VHDL component should show up

 ## Import other HDL files
 1. Right-click the project or a folder in the project explorer